Chav

-"Chav" (/tʃæv/), also "charver", "scally" and "roadman" in parts of England, is a British term, usually used in a pejorative way.
+"Chav" (/tʃæv/), also "charver", or "scally" in parts of England, is a British term, usually used in a pejorative way.
 The term is used to describe an anti-social lower-class youth dressed in sportswear.
-"Chavette" is a related term referring to female chavs, and the adjectives "chavvy", "chavvish", and "chavtastic" are used to describe things associated with chavs, such as fashion, slang, etc. In other countries like Ireland, "Skanger" is used in a similar manner.
-In Canada, in the province of British Columbia they're known as "Surrey jacks".
-In Ontario (particularly in Toronto), the term is "hoodman", an equivalent of the term "roadman" used in England.
-In Newfoundland, "skeet" is used in a similar way, while in Australia, "eshay" or "adlay" is used.
+Julie Burchill described the term as a form of "social racism".
+"Chavette" is a related term referring to female chavs, and the adjectives "chavvy", "chavvish", and "chavtastic" are used to describe things associated with chavs, such as fashion, slang, etc. In Australia, "eshay" or "adlay" has been described as a "try-hard chav".